 Landscaping is not gardening.
-Landscaping is designing everything that is under the sky and outside the build structures.
+Landscaping is designing everything that is under the sky and outside the built structures.
 It is the bridge that connects the outdoor and the indoor spaces and does justice to the concept of the design.
 Even a well-designed building loses its value if landscaping is neglected.
 The value of landscape architecture can be understood when the comparison is done between a well-landscaped site and a site that neglected the same.
 It is the evergreen landscaping that makes the design blend with the surroundings and the building.
 Landscaping is not just planting trees or introducing water bodies, it is beyond that.
 It requires observation and design skills as well as knowledge of both science and art.
 One must understand the elements of nature and human construction before designing the landscape.

-Elements of landscape architecture:
+Elements of Landscape Architecture

 These elements form the foundation of landscape architecture.
 Landscaping should be done taking these elements into consideration.